-This article demonstrates the basic workflow in Adaptive Vision Studio with an example of simple blob analysis.
+This article demonstrates the basic workflow in Aurora Vision Studio with an example of simple blob analysis.
 The task here is to separate nails from other objects which are present in the input image.

-To start this simple demonstration we load an image from a file – with the LoadImage filter, which is available in the Image Acquisition section of the Toolbox, the From File group.
+To start this simple demonstration we load an image from a file – with the LoadImage filter (tool), which is available in the Image Acquisition section of the Toolbox, the From File group.
 The image used in the example has been acquired with a backlight, so it is easy to separate its foreground from the background simply with the ThresholdToRegion filter (Image Processing → Threshold Image).
 The result of this filter is a Region, i.e. a compressed binary image or a set of pixel locations that correspond to the foreground objects.
 The next step is to transform this single region into an array (a list) of regions depicting individual objects.
 This is done with the SplitRegionIntoBlobs filter (Region Analysis → Split Region):

 - Connections between filters are created by dragging with a mouse from a filter output to an input of another filter.